 17. Let your mentor know how much you appreciate them: Those of us who are lucky enough to find a mentor need to let them know how much they're appreciated.
 In case you haven't gotten the memo yet, you can send Cheers to anyone with an email address even if they don't have a TINYpulse account.

 18. Keep in contact with professionals you met at a networking event: You never know when you're going to need a connection and networking events are great places to expand your network.
 But don't let those connections forget you!
-Send Cheers to them to stand out from the crown.
+Send Cheers to them to stand out from the crowd.

 19. Let your 3rd party partners know you appreciate their support: Do you rely on 3rd party partners to make your business run smoothly?
 Think technical support professionals, suppliers, contractors, etc. These partners need appreciation too so don't leave them off your Cheers list.